Vietnam.vn - Nền tảng quảng bá Việt Nam

 Professor Nguyen Nhat Nguyen.

 According to Professor Nguyen Nhat Nguyen, the most important thing for young Vietnamese intellectuals abroad is not to forget their roots.
-Integration does not mean dissolution, keeping roots means keeping one's own voice and direction.
+Integration does not mean dissolving, keeping roots means keeping one's own voice and direction.
 And whenever young Vietnamese people are skeptical about their path in a foreign land, they should always start from the fundamental question "who are we", so that they can proudly affirm: "I am Vietnamese".

 Enhancing the status of the Vietnamese community in both "quantity" and "quality"

 “Many overseas Vietnamese have gained high prestige, even playing an important role in some political and social activities in Japanese localities,” he shared.
-“When the number of overseas Vietnamese became large, we realized that it was time to focus more on depth and connection for sustainable community development,” he said.
-That was also the motivation that helped him and other overseas Vietnamese in Japan to found the Union of Vietnamese Associations in Japan under the guidance of the Vietnamese Embassy, where he was also the first-term Chairman.
+“When the number of overseas Vietnamese was large, we realized that it was time to focus more on depth and connection for sustainable community development,” he said.
+That was also the motivation that helped him and other overseas Vietnamese in Japan to found the Union of Vietnamese Associations in Japan under the guidance of the Vietnamese Embassy, where he was also the first term Chairman.
 For him, the union was not established for management, but for people to connect and support each other, with the further goal of raising the voice and position of Vietnamese people, as well as bringing the Vietnamese community to participate more deeply, with better quality, and creating a wider influence right in Japanese localities.

 Anh_3_Son-1756690948240.JPG